Throwaway Culture Why Not Repair What You Wear?

 This was confirmed when I decided to adopt a minimalist uniform wardrobe to simplify my life.
 I decided to buy and only wear black pants and a white top (now a blue top), sort of like Steve Jobs’s black pants and white top uniform you always saw him wearing.

 The clothing I purchased wore out quickly.
-I first thought it was because I was wearing them more often than usual but I then realized the clothing I purchased secondhand from The Salvation Army held up better.
+I first thought it was because I was wearing them more often than usual, but I then realized the clothing I bought secondhand from The Salvation Army held up better.

-Being a new minimalist I decided to repair the clothing and got the same results.
-The new clothing repairs did not hold and had poor original stitching.
+Being a new minimalist, I decided to repair the clothing and got the same results.
+The latest clothing repairs did not hold and had poor original stitching.

 Can You Find Quality In This Throw-Away Culture?